IonCojucari/X-ray-classification/README.md

 # Chest X-Ray Classification Using Deep Learning

+This project was created to learn the basics of **PyTorch**, as I am more familiar with **TensorFlow**.

 ## 📊 Project Overview

-This project focuses on classifying chest X-ray images into **Normal** and **Pneumonia** categories using a deep learning model.
+A simple project that focuses on classifying chest X-ray images into **Normal** and **Pneumonia** categories using a deep learning model.
 The dataset comes from the popular chest X-ray dataset hosted on Kaggle.
 The model leverages convolutional neural networks (CNNs) to analyze medical imaging data and assist in automated diagnosis.

 ## 🚀 Features
 - Image preprocessing and augmentation for robust model training